-Sandblasting uses precision to engraving text and graphics onto recognition awards, because of this precision, the engravings will be clean and detailed.
+With sandblasting, it uses precision to engraving text and graphics onto recognition awards, because of this precision, the engravings will be clean and detailed.
 As mentioned above, this method is widely used by trophy shops because of its accuracy to etch images.
 This method works best on glass and crystal rather than other materials.

-Sandetching has been used to engrave for more than a century now, and since that time, its methods and techniques have been improved to enhanced air propelled sand or particles to better engrave surfaces.
+This method has been used to engrave for more than a century now, and since that time, its methods and techniques have been improved to enhanced air propelled sand or particles to better engrave surfaces.
 It has become an art form with a unique process of etching, different from the others.

 Laser engravings have taken this practice and blown it into the modern era.
 Laser engraved plaques and awards add an edge that can only be accomplished with a laser.
 Although not everyone employs this method, it’s quickly become a household name in the trophy shop industry.
 This method also has a unique process of its own.